 “Truth-telling is intrinsically linked to both the pandemic and the Black Lives Matter movement.
 The BLM movement tells the truth about Aboriginal and Torres Strait Islander experiences; the pandemic, on the other hand, has revealed the truth about why our Aboriginal communities are so vulnerable to the virus.”

-Cousins details the crucial role that Indigenous self-governance, through community-led programs and constitutional amendments like the , plays in establishing structure change.
+Cousins details the crucial role that Indigenous self-governance, through community-led programs and constitutional amendments like the Uluru Statement of the Heart, plays in establishing structure change.

 Renewal is a little bit starry-eyed in its hopes for societal restructure, considering that Australia lacks the progressive policy-makers needed to help make this a reality.
 But it also makes the case of why we have to be bold, and why post-pandemic Australia is the precise time to do so.
 Moreover, Cousins’ work is incredibly informative and thorough.
 The in-depth, considered analysis of the past year urges the reader to consider 2020 as a jumping-off point for long-term, structural reform.
 Indeed, Cousins’ ability to communicate the need for such reform is her greatest strength.
 Her tone is informative and yet straightforward – the changes she argues for seem like simple common sense.
 In that case, Renewal should be essential reading.